 Seeking wisdom should be a part of life.
-Wisdom should be sort when making decisions for a life time partner, parenting wisdom from newborns through school days, teens, their wedding plans… etc etc and on it goes.
-Wisdom is so important for daily guidance.
+Wisdom should be sort when making decisions for a life time partner, parenting wisdom (from newborns through school days) teens, their wedding plans etc. Wisdom is so important for guidance.
 Of course, there’s an assortment of classes, counselling and generational pass-down of valuable experience.
 Wisdom is also needed during times of crisis and when under financial pressure.

 Where do we find such wisdom?

 In the early years of my marriage, I used to stress over every minor crisis, especially when my husband was interstate with work or on a course where I couldn’t contact him.
 When it came to a serious dilemma, I was panic stricken.
-It took sheer willpower to seek wisdom through His word and be strengthen by His truths so when a situation arose, I could take my concerns immediately to the Lord in prayer.
+It took sheer willpower to seek wisdom through His word and be strengthen by His truths.
+By seeking wisdom when a situation arose, I could take my concerns immediately to the Lord in prayer.

-The next time there’s a crisis or situations that requires wisdom, pray and seek out God’s wisdom in all circumstances.
+The next time there’s a crisis or situations that requires wisdom, pray and seek out God’s wisdom in your circumstances.
 Through His Word and prayer, He will guide you through.

 Father, show us wisdom in all situations that arise in our day-to-day lives.
 Teach us to trust you, seek out insights through your word and prompt us to pray through ever crisis.
 Strengthen us so we may stand firm when things happen that needs your wisdom to see us through.
 Amen.